alicerocheman/Sample-Mobility_App/README.md

 ## TL;DR
 This is the description of the work I have done on this mobility project.

 I will start by explaining the context of my work at Coovia.

 Then I will describe my work in project management.

-Finally I will explain my technological work.
+Finally I will explain my technical work.

 ## Context